sweirich/challenge/debruijn/debruijn1.md

    subst :: Sub a -> a -> a
 ```

-and then instantiate this class with each datatype with binding[2].
+and then instantiate this class with each datatype with binding [^2].

 ```haskell
 instance SubstDB Exp where